LogentriesCommunity/le_android/README.md

 In the desired Activity class, ``import com.logentries.android.AndroidLogger``

 To create an instance of the Logger object in an Activity class:
+	AndroidLogger logger = AndroidLogger.getLogger(Context context, String token);
+Where

+ - context: for example, if in an Activity class, use ``getApplicationContext()``, or if in an Application class, use ``getBaseContext()``.

+ - token: is the Token UUID we copied earlier which represents the logfile on Logentries

+Log events are created using the following methods of the AndroidLogger class, which differ only in terms of the severity level they report:

+ - severe, debug, info, config, fine, finer, finest, verbose

+Eg: ``logger.error("Log Event Contents");`` creates the log ``Sat Jul 30 16:04:36 GMT+00:00 2011, severity=ERROR, Log Event Contents``.

+Each method corresponds to those used in android.util.Log and java.util.logging.Logger.

+## Logging Device IP

+Alternative Constructor which allows a User to log the devices IP:

+To create an instance of the Logger object in an Activity class:

     AndroidLogger logger = AndroidLogger.getLogger(Context context, String token, boolean logIp);
 Where